atoma-network/atoma-infer/README.md

 - [ ] - Speculative decoding.
 - [ ] - Parallel sampling for multiple completions.
 - [ ] - Support for asymmetric signature server authentication.

+## Roadmap

+We're actively working on improving and expanding atoma-infer.
+Here are our current priorities:

+1. **Improve OpenAI API server** - Enhance compatibility, performance, and feature completeness of our OpenAI-compatible API server.
+2. **Fix the CI** - Strengthen our continuous integration pipeline for better reliability and faster feedback.
+3. **Fully benchmark atoma-infer vs vLLM vs SGLang** - Conduct comprehensive performance benchmarks comparing atoma-infer against vLLM and SGLang in identical environments to provide transparent performance metrics.
+4. **Add Python bindings (with PyO3)** - Enable Python developers to use atoma-infer directly from Python with high-performance bindings.
+5. **Add support for FlashAttention v3** - Integrate the latest FlashAttention3 for even better attention computation performance.
+6. **Add support for MoE architectures** - Extend support to Mixture of Experts (MoE) models for serving advanced architectures like Mixtral and others.

+Want to contribute to any of these goals?
+Check out our [Contributing](#contributing) section below!

 ## Getting Started